dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

   	</ClientConfiguration>

 ##Client SDK
-If you are interested in using Consul for your own service discovery.
-There are [Client SDKs](https://www.consul.io/downloads_tools.html) for most popular languages.
+If you are interested in using Consul for your own service discovery there are [Client SDKs](https://www.consul.io/downloads_tools.html) for most popular languages.

 ##Implementation Detail